 The intention is to cover in detail all of the SSS Stratocasters Made in Mexico.
-They were first produced at the beginning of the 1990s and are still being produced, at the time of writing Donald Trump hasn't taken any drastic anti Mexican action, there are a huge number of varieties and models.
+They were first produced at the beginning of the 1990s and are still being produced, there are a huge number of varieties and models.

 There are too many colour changes to attempt to list these so I won't.
 Specifications changed many times too and I will try and list these changes although in some cases the exact year isn't clear or different sources claim different years.

 |Headstock||1 butterfly string tree, truss rod adjuster at headstock|

 |Logo||Modern thick silver changed to Black 70s style in 2009 around this time the serial number was moved to the back of the headstock.|

 |Pickguard||White laminated 11 screw white controls, changed to parchment 2009|